dabeng/OrgChart/README.md

   'id': 'rootNode', // It's a optional property which will be used as id attribute of node
   // and data-parent attribute, which contains the id of the parent node 'collapsed': true, // By default, the children nodes of current node is hidden.
-  'className': 'top-level', // It's a optional property which will be used as className attribute of node.
+  'className': 'top-level', // It's a optional property
+  // which will be used as className attribute of node.
-  'nodeTitlePro': 'Lao Lao',
-  'nodeContentPro': 'general manager',
-  'relationship': relationshipValue, // Note: when you activate ondemand loading nodes feature,
+  'nodeTitle': 'name', // This property is used to retrieve “title” value in datasource 'nodeContent': 'title',// This property is used to retrieve "content" value in datasource 'relationship': relationshipValue, // Note: when you activate ondemand loading nodes feature,
   // you should use json datsource (local or remote) and set this property.
   // This property implies that whether this node has parent node, siblings nodes or children nodes.